Billy Hayes (writer): Escape from prison

 "A friend of mine, who had been released from Sagmalicar, was working in another hotel and I hoped he would hide me for a couple of weeks while I found someone to forge a passport and papers for me.
 But my friend had left the hotel and I was on my own.
 Then I caught a bus to the town of Edirne on the Greek border.
 And there I was stuck."

 Hayes continues:"The border is one of the most heavily fortified in that part of the world and I had no papers.
 The Greeks wouldn't let me in and in Turkey I had all the rights of any escaped convict.
 None.
 I still had money that my parents had sent me while I was in prison so I hired a taxi to drive me down a dirt road and finally into a field.
 I waited until dark, then swam across a river into what I hoped was Greece."

-The following day, the American further progressed, avoiding farm houses, roads and barking dogs and eventually found himself into a Greek military zone.
+The following day, Hayes further progressed, avoiding farm houses, roads and barking dogs and eventually found himself in a Greek military zone.
 After over two weeks of detention and interrogation to determine whether he possessed any useful intelligence about Turkey's military, he was deported from Thessaloniki to Frankfurt on October 20, 1975.

-After interrogation by American authorities in Frankfurt, Hayes spent several days in Amsterdam, and then returned to the U.S, arriving at Kennedy Airport over three weeks later on October 24, 1975.
+After interrogation by American authorities in Frankfurt, Hayes spent several days in Amsterdam, and then returned to the U.S, arriving at Kennedy Airport on October 24, 1975, more than three weeks after his escape from prison.